 With each scoop of BSN Syntha-6 containing 22 grams of protein, 5 grams of fiber, and 10 grams of essential amino acids, it promotes muscle growth and recovery.

 Most people agree this is one of the most tastiest protein powder brand on the market.

 This is one protein powder that has likely been in your local meathead's gym bag.

 The reason for that is Muscletech Nitro-Tech delivers 30 grams of protein in every scoop!

 Like on 100% Whey Gold Standard, Nitro-Tech contains WPI to ensure they have the highest quality whey protein.

 Though it's not the best creatine supplement, it does have 3 grams of creatine monohydrate per scoop.

 What Is Whey Protein?

 By far, the most popular protein supplement available today is whey protein.
-Whey is one of the two major proteins found in milk (casein is the other) and i isolated from milk as a byproduct in the production of cheese and casein.
+Whey is one of the two major proteins found in milk (casein is the other) and isolate from milk as a byproduct in the production of cheese and casein.
 Pure whey contains a large amount of the milk sugar lactose, as well as a variety of proteins, fat cholesterol.

 Undenatured proteins are unusable by the body and result in the whey having a bitter taste when consumed.